TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Meta Prompts

 \subsection{Meta Prompt for Evaluation}

-For each prompt and its corresponding generated image, we insert the associated list of yes/no questions into a predefined meta prompt.
-The resulting prompt, along with the image, is then passed to VLMs (GPT-4o or Qwen-VL2.5-72B) for evaluation.
+For each prompt and its corresponding generated image, we insert the yes/no questions into a predefined meta prompt.
+The resulting prompt, along with the image, is then passed to TIIF-Evaluator for evaluation.
 The meta prompt is as follows: